 When you’re done creating your rules and the preview section is displaying items of interest, go ahead and click ‘Continue’

-Add in your final details (name, date range and picture)
+Add in your final details (title, date range and picture)

 Click ‘Create Project’ and you will be able to start using your project shortly!